 Scientific discoveries on EDCs should influence relevant policy decisions.
 While the Endocrine Society encourages further research to further elucidate chemical effects on endocrine systems, there is already sufficient evidence to support regulatory action on many EDCs.
 Where there exists uncertainty, we support the precautionary principle and recommend that policymakers and regulators adopt approaches that allow for multiple classes of EDCs, depending on the strength of available evidence.
 Research and testing strategies should prioritize generating information on endocrine hazards for chemicals where there is currently limited evidence, including for proposed substitute chemicals.
 In many cases, replacements for harmful chemicals such as BPA include structural analogues with uncertain safety profiles.
-Testing strategies should consistently and comprehensively examine all chemicals for potential EDC activity;

-however, if this is impractical, group-based approaches to chemical regulation should be adopted.
+Testing strategies should consistently and comprehensively examine all chemicals for potential EDC activity; however, if this is impractical, group based approaches to chemical regulation should be adopted.
 Widely applicable, science-based criteria for identification of EDCs are required.

-As more information about EDC effects and mechanisms becomes available, it will be increasingly important to carefully assess the extent of human exposure to EDCs, especially for communities that may experience disproportionate exposures or impacts due to racial/ethnic, socioeconomic, or other sources of inequality.
+As more information about EDC effects and mechanisms becomes available, it will be increasingly important to carefully assess the extent of human exposure to EDCs.
 Additionally, it will become necessary to provide research funding so that scientists can further examine EDC effects, in particular those already manifesting in people.

 To better inform EU guidelines, endocrine research is needed to further elucidate the mechanisms whereby EDCs interfere with endocrine systems necessary for normal development and physiology, including the sources of low-dose effects and NMDR.
 Toxicologic research is needed to understand the dose-response relationship between general endpoints of toxicity and chemical exposures that typically involve doses higher than those which alter endocrine systems.
 Epidemiologic research is needed to identify and quantify levels of human exposure that correlate with disease development.

 Environmental science is needed to identify sources of exposure.
 Research on "green" chemistry approaches are needed to identify safer chemical alternatives.
-A11 disciplines must work together with policymakers, nongovernmental organizations, scientific societies, and other stakeholders to ensure that a thorough examination of EDC exposure and effects on human health are used as the basis for policy decisions.
+All disciplines must work together with policymakers, nongovernmental organizations, scientific societies, and other stakeholders to ensure that a thorough examination of EDC exposure and effects on human health are used as the basis for policy decisions.